LucasKubicki/css-lab/README.md

-css-lab

-Welcome to css-lab, a public repository dedicated to exploring and experimenting with the latest CSS features, effects, and animations.
+Welcome to css-lab, a public repository dedicated to exploring and experimenting with the latest CSS features.
 This project serves as a playground for testing out creative ideas and pushing the boundaries of what can be achieved with CSS.
 About

 In css-lab, you'll find a collection of various CSS snippets, each demonstrating unique effects and animations that can be used to enhance web pages.
 The goal is to have fun with CSS, learn new techniques, and share discoveries with the community.